MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-B-Eligibility-Provisions/section-5001.126.md

 ##### § 5001.126 Borrower eligibility. #####

-Link to an amendment published at 89 FR 79714, Sept.
-30, 2024.

-To be eligible for a loan guarantee under this part, a Borrower must meet the requirements specified in this section at the time of each guaranteed loan's approval and through issuance of the loan note guarantee.
+To be eligible for a loan guarantee under this part, a borrower must meet the requirements specified in this section at the time of each guaranteed loan's approval and through issuance of the loan note guarantee.
 A borrower must meet the eligibility requirements specified in paragraph (a) of this section and in paragraphs (b) through (e), as applicable, of this section.

-(a) *Legal authority and responsibility.* The borrower must have, or obtain before issuance of the loan note guarantee, the legal authority necessary to construct, operate, and maintain the proposed Project and services and to obtain, give security for, and repay the proposed loan.
+(a) *Legal authority and responsibility.* The borrower must have, or obtain before issuance of the loan note guarantee, the legal authority necessary to construct, operate, and maintain the proposed facility and services and to obtain, give security for, and repay the proposed loan.

-(1) *Operating, maintaining, and managing the facility.* The borrower is responsible for operating, maintaining, and managing the facility and providing for its continued availability and use.
+(1) *Operate and maintain the facility.* The borrower is responsible for operating, maintaining, and managing the facility and providing for its continued availability and use.
 The borrower will retain this responsibility even though the facility may be operated, maintained, or managed by a third party under contract, management agreement, or written lease.
-Leases may be used for certain projects when they are the only feasible way to provide the service or facility, are the customary practice to provide such service or facility within the industry or in the State, and provide for the borrower's management control of the Project.
+Leases may be used for certain projects when they are the only feasible way to provide the service or facility, are the customary practice to provide such service or facility within the industry or in the State and provide for the borrower's management control of the project.
 Contracts, management agreements, or written leases must not contain options or other provisions for transfer of ownership unless approved by the Agency.
+The borrower must own and retain control of the facility at all times; however, various types of ownership structures are permitted to bring in passive investor equity.
+These include but are not limited to partnership flips and inverted leases, which are common in the renewable energy industry.
+The anticipated release of passive tax credit investor entities resulting in a change in ownership control that does not impact the financial performance of the loan, as outlined at time of loan closing, does not constitute a transfer or assumption, nor require concurrence from the Agency.

 (2) *Co-borrowers.* Except for CF guaranteed loans in situations where any business or affiliate is dependent upon another's operations and are effectively one business or rely upon one another for loan repayment, they must be co-borrowers, unless waived by the Agency in writing when the Agency determines that adequate justification exists to not require the entities to be co-borrowers.
 Both co-borrowers must meet all requirements in this part.
 If the operating entity is truly independent and not reliant on another operation to remain viable or repay the debt, the Agency will allow one entity to be the sole borrower.